rahulEth/golang-byexample/docs/gobyexample.md

 coinGo CLI:
-Go is strictly call by value language.
-Even when you pass a pinter inside the function a copy of the pointer is created.
+Go is strictly call by value (a copy is made) language.
+Even when you pass a pointer inside the function a copy of the pointer is created(passin a pointer itself is by value).

 ```go
 package main